LoFP LoFP / t1562

 consider adding exceptions to this rule to filter false positives if okta mfa rules are regularly modified in your organization.

-consider adding exceptions to this rule to filter false positives if okta policies are regularly modified in your organization.
+consider adding exceptions to this rule to filter false positives if okta policies are regularly deleted in your organization.

 consider adding exceptions to this rule to filter false positives if oyour organization's okta network zones are regularly modified.